Quality Standards

 The shared scaffold has the same Asp5-Lys10 lactam bridge, the same Nle4 oxidation-stable surrogate at the methionine position, and the same D-Phe7 protease-resistant inversion.
 The full sequence is Ac-Nle-cyclo[Asp-His-D-Phe-Arg-Trp-Lys]-(OH or NH2).
 Confirming the C-terminus on a Certificate of Analysis is the appropriate method for distinguishing the two structurally similar molecules.

 The regulatory categorization of the two diverges sharply.
-Bremelanotide is FDA-approved as a finished pharmaceutical product (Vyleesi); MT-II is not FDA-approved for any indication.
+The bremelanotide molecule is the active ingredient of an FDA-approved finished drug product; MT-II is not FDA-approved for any indication.
 MT-II is explicitly named on the WADA 2026 Prohibited List; bremelanotide is not explicitly named but may fall under broad readings of the same list.
 The shared molecular origin in the Hruby/Hadley Arizona α-MSH analog program is documented across both compounds.

 Approved-Drug Context & Replication

-The Phase 3 placebo response in RECONNECT (approximately 35% on the FSFI-D anchor) is consistent with the placebo response in the broader female sexual dysfunction trial literature and modulates the absolute effect-size interpretation: the active-vs-placebo absolute difference is statistically reliable but modest.
+The Phase 3 placebo response in RECONNECT (approximately 35% on the FSFI-D anchor) is consistent with the placebo response in the broader female sexual dysfunction trial literature and modulates the absolute effect-size interpretation: the active-vs-placebo absolute difference was statistically reliable but modest.
 Edinoff et al. (2022) specifically noted that the high placebo response rates warrant cautious interpretation of absolute efficacy estimates[10].
-The 42-44% Phase 3 discontinuation rate further constrains the real-world clinical-utility ceiling.
+The 42-44% Phase 3 discontinuation rate further constrains the interpretation of the trial record.

-The regulatory pathway for compounded bremelanotide is narrow.
-Bremelanotide bulk active is not on the FDA 503A positive (Category 1) bulks list, and because Vyleesi is a commercially available FDA-approved drug product, the 503A prohibition on essentially copying a commercially available drug applies.
-The commercial trajectory is the third strand of the story: AMAG Pharmaceuticals licensed Vyleesi in 2017 for $60M upfront, launched September 2019, and returned rights to Palatin in July 2020.
-Palatin sold worldwide rights to Cosette Pharmaceuticals in December 2023.
-Palatin recognized $0 in Vyleesi product revenue for fiscal year 2025[12].
-Three successive sponsors in seven years suggests the Phase 3 efficacy did not translate cleanly to commercial adoption; this pattern is shared with flibanserin (Addyi) under Sprout/Valeant.
+The compounding pathway for bremelanotide bulk active is narrow.
+The bulk active is not on the FDA 503A positive (Category 1) bulks list, and because a commercially available FDA-approved drug product exists, the 503A prohibition on essentially copying a commercially available drug applies.
+The commercial trajectory is the third strand of the story: the approved product passed through three successive sponsors in seven years, with the originator licensing it to a second company in 2017 for $60M upfront, taking rights back in July 2020, and selling worldwide rights to a third company in December 2023.
+The originator recognized $0 in product revenue for that drug in fiscal year 2025[12].
+Three sponsors in seven years suggests the Phase 3 efficacy did not translate cleanly to commercial adoption; this pattern is shared with the other small-molecule entrant in the same indication category.

 Reconstitution & Storage